What’s Going on in the North Woods

 Mentor the Troop’s Youth Leadership

 A Scoutmaster is a mentor to a troop’s youth leadership.
 By mentoring youth leaders, the troop will better function as intended – youth lead.
 Subtle guidance, based upon wisdom and experience, is key.
-Scoutmasters must also be a role model, paying close attention to their own actions because Scouts look up to them and will imitate them.
+Scoutmasters must also be role model, paying close attention to their own actions because Scouts look up to them and will imitate them.

 Scoutmaster Conferences are Great Opportunities

-Another way a Scoutmaster provide mentoring is through the Scoutmaster conferences with troop members.
+Another way a Scoutmaster provides mentoring is through the Scoutmaster conferences with troop members.
 This is a great opportunity not to be wasted.
 You have the opportunity to see how the Scout is progressing and where he or she is struggling.
 Also, you can also find out if the troop is running well or not.

 Your work as a Scoutmaster may be unheralded and wearing at times.
 But rest assured that you are making in difference in the lives of youth.